+The labels for each window were calculated based on the average stress values during the time window: "no stress" when $S \le 0.65$, "medium stress" when $0.65 < S \le1.3$, and "high stress" when $S > 1.3$.
+The source code for the stress detection algorithm comprises of feature extraction, stress detection, and change-point detection, and is provided in the GitHub repository \cite{Majid2022}. \end{itemize}

-A machine learning model is trained from the features extracted in the second step to predict stress during the twenty-second window.
-To evaluate the effectiveness of the model and avoid overfitting, we followed a leave one subject out strategy on the test dataset.
-Where the model is trained on data from 11 participants and evaluated against the 12th.
-The ground truth for the participants is available for 12 participants.
-This process is repeated for all the 12 participants.
-In the data, the stress labels are imbalanced (low stress: $76\%$, medium stress: $16\%$, high stress: $8\%$).
-We employed a KNN oversampling approach to balance the data \cite{mishra2017handling}.
-We tested three different machine learning algorithms: random forests, decision trees, and XGBoost to classify the stress values of the participants for different sets of features.
-The precision, recall, and f-score of these three approaches are presented in Table \ref{tab:clf}.
+Three models (Random Forest, Decision Tree, and XGBoost) were trained from the features extracted in the second step to predict stress during the 20-second window.
+To evaluate the effectiveness of the model and avoid overfitting, we followed a leave-one-subject-out strategy on the test dataset, where the model is trained on data from several participants and evaluated against the remainder.
+This process is repeated for all the participants.
+This dataset is imbalanced, and stress levels are distributed as: 1- low stress: $76\%$, 2- medium stress: $16\%$, and 3- high stress: $8\%$.
+We employed the SMOTE oversampling approach to balance the data \cite{chawla2002smote}.
+The precision, recall, and F-score of these three approaches are presented in Table \ref{tab:clfloso}.